 In both business and sports, there are numerous examples of teams that are full of superstars, yet fail to deliver in terms of performance.
 Dr. Taggar discusses his research on high performing teams and the role of team leadership.

-In Simon’s session you will learn about cutting-edge research findings on leading teams, including findings on shared leadership.
+Dr. Taggar ‘s presentation: Debunking the “Great Man” fallacy: Shared leadership, person-team fit and passion.
+You will learn about cutting-edge research findings on leading teams, including findings on shared leadership.

 A series of short sprints from a cross-section of industry speakers, covering a unique aspect of their business or market, and a leadership and team techniques that works well in their company or market, or by them personally.

 Enable Education helps local business onboard, upgrade, and engage their staff by creating custom training experiences at their innovative facilities in Milton, Ontario.

 Ben uses his experience as a former professor and software programmer to design enhanced digital learning experiences for thinkers of all ages.

 Michelle Stanford, Senior Vice President, Industry Services, Canadian Welding Bureau